robertleeplummerjr/pri.js/README.md

 # PRI - Persistent Request Interceptor
 ## Why?
 Mostly for front end, end to end testing, at least that is why it was originally written.
+We needed a way to listen to any request that was being made for a window

 ## What does PRI do?
 * opens child windows from a parent window and listens to them for you